phil65/LLMling-models/README.md

 )
 ```

-Both implementations support both REST and WebSocket protocols, with WebSocket being preferred for streaming capabilities.
+Both REST and WebSocket protocols are supported, with WebSocket being preferred for streaming capabilities.
 They also maintain the full pydantic-ai message protocol, ensuring compatibility with all features of the framework.